 |Sony A6000« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A6000|

 It is notable that the X1D has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the X1D does not have a direct predecessor.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So how do things add up?
 Is the Hasselblad X1D better than the Sony A5100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.3 vs 24MP) with a 43% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.